Get a quote

 What is a home insurance score?

-Your home insurance score is a number that represents how likely you are to file a claim on your policy.
+Your home insurance score is a number that’s correlated to your policy’s propensity for loss.
 Essentially, your insurance company assigns a value to certain details from your credit history, runs them through an algorithm, and calculates your score.
 Because the calculation includes credit information, your score is sometimes called a credit-based insurance score.

 Home insurance scores vs credit scores

-A credit score is a three-digit number designed to predict the likelihood that you will or won't be able to pay back your credit obligations 24 months following the scoring.
-Your credit score is based on factors like your debt, payment history, number of available credit lines, and the length of your credit history.
+A credit score is a three-digit number designed to predict the likelihood of you paying back your credit obligations during the 24 months following the scoring.
+It’s based on factors like your debt, payment history, number of available credit lines, and the length of your credit history.

-An insurance score takes those credit factors into account, too, but it also considers your insurance claim history, your home's safety features, fire protection class, and more.
+An insurance score takes those credit factors into account, too, but it also might consider your insurance claim history, your home's safety features, fire protection class, and more.
 It varies depending on the insurance company.

 Your credit report plays a key role in your insurance score.
-To give you an idea of what matters most to your score, take a look at how FICO weighs different credit factors:
+To give you an idea of what matters most to your credit score, take a look at how FICO weighs different credit factors.

-It's also worth noting that credit-based insurance scores are governed by the Fair Credit Reporting Act, which means insurance providers can’t consider the following when calculating your score:
+It's also worth noting that credit-based insurance scores are governed by the Fair Credit Reporting Act, which means insurance providers can’t discriminate based on:

 • Race